Yma-Van2020/pet_adoption_app/README.md

 # peaking for Pets - Pet Adoption App

-This is a pet adoption app aiming to give users acceess to the Petfinder API
+This is a pet adoption app aiming to provide a smooth user experience and give easy acceess to the Petfinder API

 ## Technologies
 Project is created with: